walidshaari/hybrid-eks-cp-localzone/README.md

 ### Prerequisites

-- An AWS account, IAM user `hybrid-eks-user` with the Administrator permissions.
+- An AWS account, IAM user and role with Administrator permissions.

 - A shell environment.
 An IDE (Integrated Development Environment) environment such as Visual Studio Code or AWS Cloud9 is recommended.